SamChevalier/samchevalier.github.io/index.md

 <img src="/photos/headshot_IEEE.jpg" width="200" align="left" style="margin: 0px 25px 0px 0px">

 ## **Greetings from Denmark!**
 My name is Sam Chealier, and I am currently a Marie Currie Postdoctoral Research Fellow at the Technical University of Denmark (DTU).
-My research focuses on
+My research focuses on<br/>
-• designing industry-aware optimization & control strategies for renewable-based power grids,
+&nbsp;&nbsp;&nbsp;&nbsp; • designing industry-aware **optimization & control** strategies for renewable-based power grids,<br/>
-• building trustworthy machine learning tools for safety-critical engineering applications,
+&nbsp;&nbsp;&nbsp;&nbsp; • building **trustworthy machine learning** tools for safety-critical engineering applications,<br/>
-• and developing data-driven modeling techniques for the power & energy sectors.
+&nbsp;&nbsp;&nbsp;&nbsp; • and developing **data-driven modeling** techniques for the power & energy sectors.<br/>
 For more information on my reasearch and background, you can [**download my CV here**](https://samchevalier.github.io/docs/Chevalier_CV.pdf).<br/>

-In the fall of 2023, I will join the electrical engineering faculty at the University if Vermont (my Alma Mater!)

 ### **Recruitment**
-In the fall of 2023, I will be launching my lab at the University of Vermont.
-I’m looking to build a strong team of mathematical innovators who are passionate about solving problems realted to power and enegy.
-We will be working on cutting edge power system analysis for the problems.
-If this excites you, please reach out me directly at schevali at uvm.com for more information.
-I am recruiting 3 fully funded PHD students with research focused on:
+In the fall of 2023, I will be launching my lab at the [University of Vermont](https://www.uvm.edu/cems/ebe).
+I’m looking to build a strong team of mathematical innovators who are passionate about solving power and energy realted problems.
+I am recruiting up to 3 fully funded PhD students with research focused on:

 - Network compression and optimization
 - Machine learning performance verification
 - Aggregated distributed energy resource dynamics

+ If these topics excite you, please reach out me directly at schevali at uvm.com for more information.

 ###
 [Google Scholar](https://scholar.google.com/citations?user=DIPw37cAAAAJ)<br/>